PydanticAI runtime authorization

 )Advanced: tool preparation with Veto

 PydanticAI's prepare function lets you conditionally hide tools from the LLM based on runtime context.
-Combined with Veto, you can remove tools entirely for users who can never call them, reducing the LLM's attack surface.
+Combined with Veto, you can remove tools entirely for users who are not permitted to call them, reducing the LLM's attack surface.

 from pydantic_ai import Agent, RunContext